CaDIS: Cataract Dataset for Image Segmentation: Experiments

 There is a consistent difference between the mIOU for the validation and test sets as can be seen in Tables \ref{tab:metrics_exp1}, \ref{tab:metrics_exp2} and \ref{tab:metrics_exp3}.
 This can be explained by the distribution of class instances in each set, despite the attempt to have a similar distribution of instances at each set of videos, there is a variance in the distribution of instrument classes.
 This justifies further the choice of ignoring classes that do not have sufficient instances in the test set and are not present in the validation set.

 Overall, DeepLabV3+, UPerNet and HRNet achieve higher mIOU for instrument segmentation and classification than UNet (Tables \ref{tab:iou_exp1}, \ref{tab:iou_exp2} and \ref{tab:iou_exp3}).
-In particular, UNet achieve a mIOU over 85\% for anatomy segmentation in all experiments but performs poorly at instrument segmentation and classification.
+In particular, UNet achieves a mIOU over 85\% for anatomy segmentation in all Tasks but gives a lower mIoU at instrument segmentation and classification.
 This difference in performance is smaller when the type of instrument does not need to be identified (Table \ref{tab:iou_exp1}) but is more evident when instrument classification is performed (Tables \ref{tab:iou_exp2} and \ref{tab:iou_exp3}).
 UPerNet and HRNet have the higher mIoU at simultaneous anatomy segmentation and instrument classification.
 Figures \ref{fig:results_exp1}, \ref{fig:results_exp2} and \ref{fig:results_exp3} also outline that the boundaries of the segmented areas are smoother and less noisy than DeepLabV3+ and UNet.
 It is also worth noting that DeepLabV3+ was trained using a MobileNetV2 backbone.
 This was to assess the performance of a light-weight version of the network.
-However, it performs more accurate instrument segmentation than UNet as the mIoU for instrument classes for all experiments highlights (Tables \ref{tab:iou_exp1}, \ref{tab:iou_exp2} and \ref{tab:iou_exp3}).
+It performs more accurate instrument segmentation than UNet as the mIoU for instrument classes for all tasks highlights (Tables \ref{tab:iou_exp1}, \ref{tab:iou_exp2} and \ref{tab:iou_exp3}).